Alaska Fishing Guides

 This is a fly-out lodge and guests utilize three different airplanes to access the many different fishing locations.
 Jet boats stashed at various locations within our 150 mile operating radius, rafts that your guide can pack into small remote streams, as well as a fleet of jet boats that sit in front of the lodge ready to fish their home waters.
 This gives you the guest the option of a dynamic trip with the ability to fish new watershed each day.
 The main thing that separates this fishing program from others is the fact that you design your own trips.
 There isn’t any set destination list – we make recommendations based on your goals and desires and you make the decision where you want to go the next day!

-The opportunities and amount of water to fish from this lodge are endless.
+The opportunities and amount of water to fish from this lodge are nearly endless.

 - Prime location on the Naknek River and easy to travel to from Anchorage, Alaska.